fijyfilms/PokeEvaluator/README.md

-# Hello, and thank you for stopping by to check out PokeEvaluator!
-This is a program, designed and coded by Fijy (Visit fijy.net)
+**Designed & Coded by Fijy (Visit fijy.net)**
+Are you a Pokémon TCG collector, investor, or trader?
+PokeEvaluator is a powerful, easy-to-use software that fetches real-time Pokémon card prices and helps you determine whether your cards are worth grading.
+Whether you're tracking your collection, buying, selling, or preparing for a PSA submission, this tool has you covered.

+**Key Features
+🔍 Instant Price Lookup**
-Enter a card's name and number, and the software fetches real-time pricing information for the following grades:
+Enter a Pokémon card name and number, and the software fetches real-time pricing for:
-Grade 10, Grade 9, Ungraded
-Fetch card data by pressing the "Fetch Card Data" button or hitting Enter after typing in the fields.
+✅ Grade 10 (Gem Mint)
+✅ Grade 9 (Mint)
+✅ Ungraded Value
+**📊 Organized Table View**

-All fetched card data is displayed in an organized table.
-Table includes the following columns:
+All fetched data is displayed in a neat table with the following columns:
-Card Name
+✅ Card Name
-Grade 10 Price
+✅ Grade 10 Price
-Grade 9 Price
+✅ Grade 9 Price
-Ungraded Price
+✅ Ungraded Price

-Each entry includes a delete button for removing specific cards from the table.
+✅ Estimated Profit for Grading
+**🛠️ Grading Profitability Tool**
+**Automatically calculates whether grading a card is profitable, factoring in grading costs.
+Perfect for PSA submissions.**
+📁 **Export & Import Data**

-Export: Save the card data as either a .csv or export as .xlsx file for external use.
+Save your Pokémon TCG collection as a CSV or Excel (.xlsx) file for tracking and analysis.
-Import: Load pre-existing .csv or .xlsx files to review saved card data.
+Load pre-existing CSV/Excel files to review saved card data anytime.

-Dark Theme: Sleek and professional dark appearance.
+🎨 **Custom Pokémon-Themed UI**
+Dark Theme – Meltan classy-colored dark theme.
-Pikachu Theme: Fun, light theme with Pikachu-inspired colors.
+Pikachu Theme – Light and fun with Pikachu-inspired colors.
+More Pokémon themes!
+❌ **Easily Manage Your Collection**

-Clear All Button: Clear the table with a single click.
+Delete specific cards or use the Clear All button to wipe the table instantly.
+Track the total value of your collection and see your most expensive card at a glance.
+Who is this for?
+✅ Pokémon card collectors looking to track their investments.
+✅ Traders & flippers who need instant price checks.
+✅ Grading enthusiasts deciding which cards are worth sending to PSA.
+✅ Vendors at TCG events who need real-time card pricing.

+**Future Updates & Roadmap**
+🚀 More features coming soon, including better TCG event tools, batch price fetching, and more!
+💬 Got feature requests or questions?
+Drop them below—I’d love to improve this tool for the community.